Towen75/combat_engine/memory-bank/activeContext.md

 ## Current Work Focus

-### Primary Active Task: PR-P2S5 - Simulation Batching
+### Primary Active Task: PR-P3S6 - Project Restructuring and Tooling Integration

-**Status**: Ready for Planning
+**Status**: Planning / In Progress
-**Files in Active Development**:
-- `src/simulation.py` (BatchRunner class)
-- `src/engine/` (New telemetry/telemetry collection system)
-- `tests/test_batch_runner.py` (New batch test suite)

-**Rationale**: With entity lifecycle management complete, we need advanced simulation tools for statistical analysis and automated balance validation.
-Thousands of deterministic simulations enable comprehensive balance testing and performance optimization.
+**Rationale**: To professionalize the repository and codebase, ensuring maintainability, quality, and adherence to best practices as the project moves towards Godot porting and final release.

 ## Recent Changes